holzschu/ios_system/README.md

 - Inside terminals we have limited interaction.
 Apps that require user input are unlikely to get it, or with no visual feedback.
 That could be solved, but it is hard.

 To add a command:
-- create an issue: https://github.com/holzschu/ios_system/issues That will let others know you're working on it, and possibly join forces with you (that's the beauty of OpenSource).
+- (Optional) create an issue: https://github.com/holzschu/ios_system/issues That will let others know you're working on it, and possibly join forces with you (that's the beauty of OpenSource).
 - find the source code for the command, preferrably with BSD license.
 [Apple OpenSource](https://opensource.apple.com) is a good place to start.
 Compile it first for OSX, to see if it works, and go through configuration.
 - make the following changes to the code:
     - include `ios_error.h` (it will replace all calls to `exit` by calls to `pthread_exit`)